The Social Insurance Institution of Finland

 An electronic prescription can be issued by a doctor, dentist, students of medicine and dentistry entitled to prescribe medicines or a nurse whose right to prescribe medicines has been verified.

 The pharmacy is obliged to enter a prescription received in paper form or by telephone and the related dispensing data in the Prescription Centre if the prescription has been issued in writing or by telephone, for example, due to a technical fault or for another reason.
 The dispensing notes of the prescription are made and entered in the pharmacy by the staff pharmacist or pharmaceutical assistant.
+The storage obligation does not apply to hospital pharmacies.

 Regular disclosure of data and transfer of data outside the EU or the European Economic Area